Deepest earthquake ever detected hits 467 miles under Japan - ExBulletin

 gurgle from the depths

 The 7.9 magnitude earthquake was strange in itself.
-The great depth and sheer magnitude of this earthquake shook the earth near and far.
+The great depth and sheer size of this shiver shook the earth both near and far.
 Residents in all 47 prefectures of Japan reported feeling the quake, the first in more than 130 years that records were kept.

 In contrast, the vast majority of earthquakes are shallow.
 Of the 56,832 moderate to large earthquakes recorded between 1976 and 2020, only about 18 percent were deeper than 70 kilometers (43 miles).
-And it struck 300 kilometers (186 miles) less than that, about four percent, the depth commonly used as cutoffs to define “deep earthquakes.”
+Even less, about four percent, hit less than 300 kilometers (186 miles), the depth commonly used as a cutoff to define “deep earthquakes.”

 For nearly a century—since English astronomer and seismologist Herbert Hall Turner discovered the first deep earthquake in 1922—scientists have been baffled as to how such quakes ever occurred.